hn/bsh-home-appliances/README.md

 ![BSH D-Bus pinout, control bord bottom, slave top right](bsh-dbus-pinout.jpg)

 It looks as if B/S/H/ has gradually introduced the D-Bus more and more into home appliances over the years:
-- pre-2006 washing machines use the D-Bus only to control the display (in a rather simplistic way),
+- pre-2006 washing machines use the D-Bus only to control the display (in a rather [simplistic way](https://github.com/hn/bsh-home-appliances/blob/master/contrib/bsh-dbus-wae284f0nl.yaml#L122)),
 - 2006-2010 washing machines only use the D-Bus for the unbalance sensor and the control panel,
-- post-2010 appliances also control the motor (and presumably other components) via the D-Bus.
+- post-2010 appliances also [control the motor](https://github.com/hn/bsh-home-appliances/issues/3#issuecomment-2367437363) (and presumably other components) via the D-Bus.

-All data are only rough estimates, as the various models were produced and sold over longer periods of time.
+All dates are only rough estimates, as the various models were produced and sold over longer periods of time.

 ## Protocol